mikejac/node-red-contrib-google-smarthome/docs/reverse_proxies.md

 # Using a reverse proxy

 You can use a reverse proxy in front of your smarthome service.
-This way, SSL certificates from Let's Encrypt are automatically managed and renewed by the proxy, without installing and configuring other certificate management tools like Certbot.
+This way, SSL certificates from Let's Encrypt are automatically managed and renewed by the proxy, without having to install a certificate client like Certbot or acme.sh.

+## Prerequisites

-Ports 80 and 443 must be free.
-Services running on these ports must be moved to other ports.
-They can be proxied via Caddy later.
+- Ports 80 and 443 must be free.
+Caddy needs these ports to obtain the certificates.
+You can reverse proxy other services (like your Smart Home UI) on these ports later.
+- Your domain must have been set up and the DNS record of your domain must be pointing to your host.

 ## Caddy as reverse proxy